am2971/exercise/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

-The toothbrush must be charged to work.
+The toothbrush must be charged to work. a USB charger is provided